-Avoiding common presentation mistakes is key to establish yourself as a quality presenter.
+Avoiding common presentation mistakes is key to establishing yourself as a quality presenter.
 Additionally, you create stronger connections with your audience and effectively convey your message.

-For a beginning speaker, it is important to be aware of these typical slip-ups.
+For a beginning speaker, it is important to be aware of typical slip-ups and common presentation mistakes.
 It alleviates anxiety going into a presentation and minimizes the negative self-talk afterwards.

 Small Font on Slide Deck